F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/existing_stack/README.md

 The following is a map that shows the available options for the template parameter **bigIpVersion** as it corresponds to the BIG-IP version itself.
 Only the latest version of BIG-IP VE is posted in the Azure Marketplace.
 For older versions, see downloads.f5.com.

-**NOTE**:  Due to changes within the Azure environment, only BIG-IP version 13.1.0200 is available (even if you select **Latest** in the template).
-We will update the template to include a new BIG-IP v12.1 image as soon as it is available.

 | Azure BIG-IP Image Version | BIG-IP Version |
 | --- | --- |
 | 13.1.0200 | 13.1.0 Build 0.0.6 |